Gerald Smithson: Life and career

 He married Anne Salter at St Peter's Church, Earley, Berkshire, in 1954.
 Together they had four daughters; Jacqueline (born 1956), Gillian (1958), Joanne (1964) and Justine (1966).

+After his full-time professional playing career ended, Smithson served as a professional cricket coach and groundsman, first at Caterham School, Surrey, and then at Abingdon School, Oxfordshire, and played Minor Counties cricket for Hertfordshire County Cricket Club.
+He was also a playing member of The Forty Club.

 Gerald Smithson died suddenly in Abingdon, Oxfordshire in September 1970, at the age of 43, as a result of a coronary.
 At the time of his death, Abingdon was in Berkshire.